MUCollective/multiverse/README.md

 ## Overview

-In this document, we will provide you with details on how to quickly get started with this package.
-Please refer to the following vignettes for further information on:
+For details on how to quickly get started with this package, please refer to this document as well as the following vignettes:

--   How `multiverse` can be used in different environments such as in RMarkdown and RScripts.
+-   How `multiverse` can be used in different environments such as in RScripts and RMarkdown.
 See `vignette("multiverse-in-rmd")`.
--   How alternate analysis paths are declared in `multiverse` using branch, and how `multiverse` processes the user-declared (`multiverse` DSL) code to create multiple end-to-end executable R analysis code.
+-   How alternate analysis paths can be declared in `multiverse` using branch.
 See `vignette("branch")`.
--   How conditions and dependencies can be declared in `multiverse`;
+-   How conditions can be declared in `multiverse` using conditions;
     conditions can be used to state when two steps in a multiverse are incompatible with one another.
 See `vignette("conditions")`.
 -   How multiverse results can be extracted and visualised. .
 See